MikalROn/EventSimpleGUI/README.md

 <h3> Creating an event function </h3>

-Using the decorator event to run an event, you can pass the element key as an argument for decorator, when the event is called, function is going to be called two
+<p>Using the decorator event to run an event, you can pass the element key as an argument for decorator, when the event
+is called, function is going to be called two</p>

 ````python
 from pysimpleevent import EventSimpleGUI